This Pumpkin Loaf Cake recipe is for a delicious, moist, and easy pumpkin coffee cake with an amazing streusel. And it’s dairy-free!

 I can’t tell you how many times I was glad to have whatever I needed within reach for the last-minute visitor or for when one of my kids went to a friend or had a school event without much prior notice.

-I have slowly collected things over the years as I needed them (or if I found a good sale) and like to keep more than one of the smaller items, in case I don’t want to wash dishes in the middle of baking.
+I have slowly collected things over the years as I needed them (or if I found a good sale) and like to keep more than one of the smaller items in case I don’t want to wash dishes in the middle of baking.

 My basic “equipment” includes:

-- a stand mixer, which I use mostly for dough and, sometimes whipping
+- a stand mixer, which I use mostly for dough and sometimes for whipping

 - a hand mixer (for things that aren’t dough and I don’t want to mix manually)

-- a small scale
+- a kitchen scale

 - different sizes and shapes of baking pans, including loaf pans